AutodeskGames/stingray-docs/source/sdk_help/define_a_plugin.md

 Extensions define what your plug-in adds to the Stingray system.
 Every plug-in needs at least one extension in order for the editor to load it successfully.

--	If your plug-in needs to add new content that should be available to all projects, you'll configure one or more `resources` extension.
-For details, see ~{ Extend the project content }~.

--	The other extensions that you can configure in this file set up the points of integration between your plug-in and the Stingray editor.
 For more information on how these extensions work and what extensions you can use in your plug-in, see ~{ Use extensions to define plug-in behaviors }~.

 ## Dependencies